TubercularOx/darkhaunter/Speculation/Timeline.md

 * Around this strip, the Monster in the Dark's base monster was confirmed.
 (But see Strip #96)
 * First target for defeating Xykon - delayed by Durkon's subplot
 * Second target for entering Xykon's throne room - delayed by Goblin teenagers

+### Strip #105
+* The party finally enters Xykon's throne room, delayed by the Goblin teenagers.

 ### Strip #120